 Here’s what we know so far about the upcoming Nissan electric car.

-The Nissan Ariya looks like no other Nissan model in the market, and that’s because it follows a new design theme – Timeless Japanese Futurism.
+The Nissan Ariya looks like no other Nissan model on the market, and that’s because it follows a new design theme – “Timeless Japanese Futurism.”
 The all-electric SUV-coupe exudes powerfulness with grace and simplicity, easily relatable to Japanese designs.
 A sleek silhouette and smooth, seamless surfaces make it look built to cut through the air with a breeze.

 The Nissan Ariya has a chic design, but at the same time, it also has some attributes that portray dominance and sportiness.
 The thin LED headlamps built of four 20-mm mini-projectors, the giant “aerodynamic shield” in place of a traditional grille, and the drop-down LED DRLs let onlookers know exactly what’s coming their way.
 The new brand logo, positioned at the center of the aerodynamic shield, is illuminated, adding to the vehicle’s sci-fi first impression.

 Black underbody cladding goes from the front all the way to the rear and complements the chunky alloy wheels in contributing to the classic SUV traits.
 At the rear, a steeply raked C-pillar merges flawlessly into the deck.
 That and the quickly sloping roofline are principal to the Nissan Ariya’s low-slung, sporty stance.
-The rear combination lamps had to have drama like the front lights, and the combined light blade with a blackened treatment ensure that.
+The rear combination lamps had to have drama like the front lights, and the combined light blade with a blackened treatment ensures that.

 The Nissan Ariya has its own identity and lays a foundation for future Nissans.
 The dedicated BEV platform has a flat floor, which means an uninterrupted and practical cabin that gives more legroom and easier interaction between the front- and rear-seat occupants.
 However, there are some raised sections in the middle, and those are because of the harness for some systems (like ProPILOT 2.0) that need to draw power from the sub-battery.
 Hikaru Nakajima, the chief vehicle engineer of the Nissan Ariya, revealed this in an interview with blog.evsmart.net in September 2020.

 Nissan says that the interior is closer to a sleek cafe lounge on a starship than an ordinary vehicle cabin (no reason to argue on that!).
-The dashboard has been designed to look sleeker and virtually merge with the door panels seamlessly.
+The dashboard has been designed to look sleeker and seamlessly merge with the door panels.
 It aligns with the vehicle’s minimalist nature, perhaps in the highest degree of all parts, with almost no physical controls.
 The company has integrated the primary climate control functions into a wooden center dash – premium and close to nature – with capacitive haptic switches.